Skip to content

 • props: the properties that will be passed to the label, if you not want to pass any parameter you can pass an empty object {}.

-When you call a label, the steps of that label will be started.
+When you call a label, the first step of that label will be started.
 If before the call was running another label, the remaining steps of the another label will be executed after the steps of the called label.

 For example if currently the game is running the step 5 of the label A and you call the label B, when all the steps of the label B are executed, the game will continue with the step 6 of the label A.